SCBuergel/SEQS/README.md

 ```

 ### Firewall setup between app VMs (TODO: script this)
 For some use cases it is useful to allow for selective connections between individual app VMs.
+This setup limits port 45750 for TCP traffic between two qubes.
 One example is the [RPCh server](https://access.rpch.net/) running within the `A-docker` app VM that shoud be accessible from an `A-wallets` app VM.
 In order to do enable that, find the two respective IPs and set the iptables in the net VM.
 Since the default sys-firewall qube does not persist it's `/rw` folder, the following is required to persist the settings between system reboots (as suggest [on the Qubes Forum](https://forum.qubes-os.org/t/help-sys-firewall-has-no-persistence-rc-local-gets-wiped-on-reboot/19184/4)):
 1. in dom0 find the IP addresses of both app VMs:
 ```
 qvm-ls -n | grep -E 'A-wallets|A-docker'